 Rio Ferdinand defends Sterling after leaving Chelsea

-Ferdinand said in comments published by the English newspaper “Daily Mail”: “You know what goes in my head when there is a divided opinion about him (Stirling), I don’t understand that.”
+Ferdinand said in comments published by the English newspaper “Daily Mail”: “You know what goes in my head when there is a divided opinion regarding him (Stirling), I don’t understand that.”

-He added: “He was in the perfect squad last season in the Premier League, he was the best young player of the year, he did everything he could in the Manchester City shirt, all he did not do was win the Champions League.”
+He added: “He was in the perfect squad last season in the Premier League, he was the best young player of the year, he did everything he might in the Manchester City shirt, all he did not do was win the Champions League.”

 “But nobody in Manchester City did that, so that’s the way.”